icrto/xML/README.md

 </p>

 <p align="justify">
   Having chosen the number of epochs for our first training phase, we can move on to the second.
-Here we did something similar, and trained our network in this phase (always after training phase 1 as described before) for a great number of epochs to ensure that the <b>Explainer</b> was able to <b>reach a loss of 0</b>.
-After achieving this, we would choose the number of epochs as the one where the <b>loss had decreased considerably</b> (less than 20% of the initial value), <b>but was not 0</b> (we found out that letting the Explainer reach a loss of 0 would usually render it incapable of leaving this local minima and learning anything in the last training phase).
+Here we did something similar, and trained our network in this phase (always after training phase 1 for the number of epochs defined and explained before) for a great number of epochs to ensure that the <b>Explainer</b> was able to <b>reach a loss of 0</b>.
+After achieving this, we would choose the number of epochs as the one where the <b>loss had decreased considerably</b> (more than 80% of the initial value - 0.2 when the loss started at about 1.0), <b>but was not 0</b> (we found out that letting the Explainer reach a loss of 0 would usually render it incapable of leaving this local minima and learning anything in the last training phase).
 </p>

 <p align="justify">